What Type of Digital Camera For Me?

 When it comes to pricing, the price range of compacts vary depending on the size and features.
 Usually the more expensive ones offer better features like higher megapixels, greater sensor sensitivity and so on so forth but that doesn’t mean cheaper ones aren’t good enough for you.

-It’s been ages since I bought it and it’s still in great working condition.
+The one in the picture is my trusty Olympus C-2 Zoom. 🙂 It’s been ages since I bought it and it’s still in great working condition.
 Look at the size of it!
 Compare that to a digital compact these days, they’re really getting slimmer than ever.

 Prosumer Cameras